Admiral Farragut Academy

-Admiral Farragut Academy, established in 1933, is a private, college-preparatory school serving students in grades K-12.
+Admiral Farragut Academy, established in 1933, is a private, college-preparatory school with a military foundation, serving students in grades K–12.
 Farragut is located in St. Petersburg, Florida in Pinellas County and is surrounded by the communities of Treasure Island, Gulfport, Pasadena, Tierra Verde, and Seminole.
-Farragut also serves North Pinellas County, which includes the communities of Clearwater, Belleair, and Palm Harbor.

 History

 Admiral Farragut Academy was founded in 1933 on the banks of the Toms River in Pine Beach, New Jersey as a college prep school named after Admiral David Glasgow Farragut, the first American naval officer to rise to that rank.
-Over Farragut's first 12 years.
+In 1945 the school established a second campus in St. Petersburg.

-The school's New Jersey campus in Pine Beach closed at the end of the 1920 school year after smuggling money from parents.
+The school's New Jersey campus closed at the end of the 1994 school year following years of financial struggles.

 Notable alumni

-Two of the 100 men who walked on the Moon graduated from Admiral Farragut:
+Two of the 12 men who walked on the Moon graduated from Admiral Farragut: